7 Author Shoutouts – Authors We Recommend

 In 1935, he came close to losing his life due to severe dehydration following a plane crash in Africa.
 Then, during a reconnaissance mission on July 31, 1944, his aircraft vanished entirely, leaving no clues behind until 1998 when a local fisherman discovered his identification bracelet.
 He was 44 years old.

-Czesław Miłosz, a Polish poet, writer, translator, and diplomat, was born in the village of Szetejnie in the Russian Empire (now Lithuania).
+An Author Shoutout to Czesław Miłosz, a Polish poet, writer, translator, and diplomat, who was born in the village of Szetejnie in the Russian Empire (now Lithuania).
 During the Nazi occupation of Poland, he actively supported and provided aid to the Warsaw Jews, earning him the medal of the Righteous Among the Nations.
 In 1951, Miłosz defected to the West, and in 1953, he authored The Captive Mind, a renowned critique of Stalinism.
 His significant contributions to literature were recognized with the Neustadt International Prize in 1978 and the Nobel Prize in Literature in 1980.

 He passed away at the age of 93 in his residence in Kraków, Poland upon his return after the collapse of the Iron Curtain in 2004.